brianhouse/sound_art/lectures/06_synthesis.md

   <img src="media/06_07_pd_osc.png" width=600 /><br />
 </p>

-Next, connect a number box upstream, and a `dac~` object downstream.
-Connect the outlet of `osc~` to both inlets on `dac~`, which is a "digital-analog converter" that interfaces with your sound card (the two inlets are for the right and left channels).
-Note that you can distinguish audio connections from control connections by their thicker lines.

-Because `dac~` just sends things straight to your speakers without any chance to control the volume, in the interest of protecting our ears, I made an object called `output~` that we're going to use instead. `output~` has a volume control, a mute button, and it also lets you record a wave file: click the checkbox on to start recording, and again to turn it off.
+Next, connect a number box upstream to both inlets of an `output~` object downstream (the two inlets are for the right and left channels).
+Note that you can distinguish audio connections from control connections by their thicker lines. `output~` is a digital analog converter—it will make our signal into sound.
+It has a volume control, a mute button, and it also lets you record a wave file: click the checkbox on to start recording, and again to turn it off.
 The file should show up in your Pd folder (does this work for Windows users?).

 <p align="center">
   <img src="media/06_08_pd_audio.png" width=600 /><br />